 \subsection{Data Processing}

-Using the PIV measurement and swimmer tracks that are collected simultaneously, the relative swimming speed was calculated for each swimmer as the swimmer's velocity in the laboratory frame minus the local fluid velocity interpolated at each swimmer's location.
-To visualize the consistency and variability in repeated trials, the raw data is plotted, and although clear trends were observed in each variable, there are apparent timing differences between the trials.
+Using the PIV measurement and swimmer tracks that are collected simultaneously, the swimmer-frame swimming speed was calculated for each swimmer as the swimmer's velocity in the laboratory frame minus the local fluid velocity interpolated at each swimmer's location.
+To visualize the consistency and variability in repeated trials, the swimmer-frame swimming speed is plotted, and although clear trends were observed in each variable, there are apparent timing differences between the trials.
 These timing differences may obscure direct comparisons.
-To address this, the data was temporally aligned by shifting each trial so that the time of peak relative swimmer speeds coincided (figure \ref{fig:results_unshifted}).
+To address this, the data were temporally aligned by shifting each trial so that the time of peak swimmer speeds coincided (figure~\ref{fig:results_unshifted}).
 This alignment facilitated clearer comparisons of common trends and enabled accurate averaging across trials.
-Subsequent analyzes and statistical comparisons were performed using this aligned data.
+Subsequent analyses and statistical comparisons were performed using this aligned data.